I am a deaf scholar and currently Honorary Research Fellow at Heriot-Watt University in Edinburgh.

-I have published in a range of different journals including Language Policy, Applied Linguistics Review, The Journal of Multilingual and Multicultural Development, and Human Rights Quarterly, and have co-edited Innovations in Deaf Studies (Oxford University Press, 2017) and The Legal Recognition of Sign Languages (Multilingual Matters, forthcoming 2019).
+I have published in a range of different journals including Language Policy, Applied Linguistics Review, The Journal of Multilingual and Multicultural Development, Human Rights Quarterly, and Translation and Interpreting Studies, and have co-edited Innovations in Deaf Studies (Oxford University Press, 2017) and The Legal Recognition of Sign Languages (Multilingual Matters, 2019).

 I’m also very enthusiastic about supporting other deaf scholars, both students and early career researchers.
 I think it’s an exciting time to be a member of a vibrant international network of deaf researchers.